dnulnets/purescript-openlayers/README.md

 type RawLayer = BaseLayer RawLayer
 ```

-This is an example of a Layer that inherits BaseLayer.
+This is an example of a Layer that "inherits" BaseLayer and you can then use a Layer in every function that takes a BaseLayer a.

 ### Optional record fields
 The following pattern is used to support optional record fields within OpenLayers: